Ninety One (group): "Dopamine" album and documentary (2018–2019)

-On the 25th of June, 2018 Ninety One released "E.Yeah", the first song of their new album "Dopamine", quickly followed by "All I need" released on 8 August.
+On 25 June 2018 Ninety One released "E.Yeah", the first song of their new album "Dopamine", quickly followed by "All I need" released on 8 August.

 The third song of the album - "Boyman", came out on 24 October.
 "Boyman" said to be a tribute to a famous Kazakhstani figure skater Denis Ten, whose death has deeply affected Ninety One members, as well as the whole of Kazakhstan.

 International expansion

-On 15 March 2019 on the national Korean TV-channel MNET came out another episode of a popular musical game show "I can seee your voice" but this time around a Q-POP boy group Ninety One made their guest appearance.
-Group has won the show and got to perform with the popular K-POP group Mamamoo.
+On 15 March 2019 on the national Korean TV-channel MNET came out another episode of a popular musical game show "I can see your voice" but this time around a Q-POP boy group Ninety One made their guest appearance.
+Group has won the show and got to perform with the popular K-pop group Mamamoo.
 At the end of the show, they've also performed their debut song "Aiyptama".
 After the show aired Ninety One released their song "Aiyptama" as an exclusive digital single on Korean musical streaming platforms.
 Also on summer in the same year they held their first ever concert in China.